 Eventually, the Vision On ep – Who’s Afraid of DeWolfe – came out on Mobstar Records.
-Japanese musician/producer Cornelius imported around two hundred copies and, by proxy, introduced me to Mike Alway who promptly licensed the Vision On tracks, including one on his seminal Songs for the Jet Set album, credited to Tomorrow’s World.
+Japanese musician/producer Cornelius imported around two hundred copies and, by proxy, introduced me to Mike Alway who promptly licensed the Vision On tracks, including one (albeit credited to Tomorrow’s World) on his seminal Songs for the Jet Set album.

-I continued to record for, contributing the odd track here and there to albums released on the if… and Reverie labels, involving a vocal session with French chef-cum-sports-commentator Louis Philippe.
+I continued to record for Mike, contributing the odd track here and there to albums released on the if… and Reverie labels, involving a vocal session with French chef-cum-sports-commentator Louis Philippe.

 2000 – 2011